yceruto/option-type/README.md

 ## Handling the presence or absence of a value

-Options are commonly paired with pattern matching to query the presence of a value and take action, always accounting for the `None` case.
+Options often work with pattern matching to check if there’s a value and act accordingly, always making sure to handle the `None` case.

 ```php
 use Std\Type\Option;